discordjs/guide/guide/canvas/README.md

 ```

 If followed successfully, the image should now look like this: ![Image](/assets/img/r6CiT3M.png)
-The purpose of sections like these are to illustrate that canvas is generally a hit-and-miss workflow- just play with values until you get them right as you get more comfortable working with canvas.

 <p class="tip">You can read documentation on `context.arc()` [here](https://www.w3schools.com/tags/canvas_arc.asp).</p>